Metrics

 > metrics.csv

-CSV is a per-file format; with --output <dir> each input file produces a <input>.csv mirror under the output directory.
+CSV is a per-file format; with --output-dir <dir> each input file produces a <input>.csv mirror under the output directory.
+With --output <file> every file's rows are concatenated into one aggregate CSV.

 An aggregated HTML report covering the whole walk is available via bca report html.
 The previous per-file bca metrics -O html writer was removed because it degraded to an unopenable single-file table on real-world repos — CSV is the right shape for flat per-FuncSpace rows.